Inequality is one of the biggest contributors to violence against women. Finding a solution first requires us to better understand the problem.

 But consider for a moment that some men often struggle to show and process emotions for many reasons, including fear of being labelled as ‘not manly enough’ by the status quo and by some of the same women they end up abusing — being out of tune with themselves, women’s needs, desires, and feelings doesn’t allow them to understand the pain they inflict on women.
 They may have experienced trauma, pain, heartache of their own and project it through violence towards women because they know of no other way to process it.
 Example: There are teenage boys out there who vow never to let a girl see them cry.

 As stated in Khalil Gibran‘s words, “Your pain is the breaking of the shell that encloses your understanding.
 Even as the stone of the fruit must break, that its heart may stand naked in the sun, so must you know pain.”
 This means pain is inevitable, and it can take you to another level developmentally in terms of your consciousness and connection to your greater self.
 The seed cracks open to protrude it’s plant, the mother bears the pain of childbirth to bring new life into this world.
 And a popular song says ´no pain, no gain’.
 That’s why sports teams train hard in wind, sun, snow and rain.
 They face the hardship because it takes them to success.
-And the team that doesn’t have a proper training regimen is unlikely to win or be successful.
+And the team that doesn’t have a competitive training regimen is unlikely to win or be successful.

 Exploring Solutions to Break the Cycle